Cancer remission is when the signs and symptoms of cancer have lessened or are undetectable. Being in remission is not the same as being cancer free.

 The chance of recurrence depends on many things, including the type of cancer you had, what stage the cancer was found in, and your overall health.

 There’s no one way to say for sure if your cancer will come back.
-However, cancers that was diagnosed in later stages or cancers with lymph node involvement are more likely to recur.
+However, cancers that were diagnosed in later stages or cancers with lymph node involvement are more likely to recur.

-- eating a healthy diet, with lots of fruits, vegetables, and whole grains
+- eating a balanced, nutritious diet with lots of fruits, vegetables, and whole grains

-- staying physically active, as much you can
+- staying physically active, as much as you can

 - quitting smoking, if you smoke

-- drinking only in moderation; this means not more than one drink a day for women and not more than two drinks per day for men.
+- drinking only in moderation; this means no more than one drink a day for women and no more than two drinks per day for men

 - taking care of your mental health, whether it’s making time for hobbies you enjoy or joining a cancer support group

-The outlook also depends on cancer type.
-The most common statistic you’ll see is a 5-year or 10-year survival rate, which is the percentage of people with that type of cancer still alive 5 or 10 years after diagnosis.
+The outlook also depends on the cancer type.
+The most common statistic you’ll see is a 5-year or 10-year survival rate, which is the percentage of people with that type of cancer who are still alive 5 or 10 years after diagnosis.

-A relative survival rate compares people with the same type and stage of cancer to people in the overall population.
-If the 5-year relative survival rate for a certain cancer is 20 percent, it means those who have that cancer are about 20 percent as likely as people who don’t have that cancer to live five years after being diagnosed.
+A relative survival rate compares people with the same type and stage of cancer with people in the overall population.
+If the 5-year relative survival rate for a certain cancer is 20 percent, it means those who have that cancer are about 20 percent as likely to live 5 years after being diagnosed as people who don’t have that cancer.

 These statistics don’t take into account whether someone is in remission or still undergoing treatment, so it’s not quite the same as being in remission.
 But since remission doesn’t mean you’re cured, these statistics can give you an idea of the outlook for that type of cancer.

-The outlook for the five most common types of cancers is:
+The outlook for the five most common types of cancers are:

-5-year relative survival ratefor all stages, according to the American Cancer Society, is 23 percent.
-The relative survival rate is 60 percent for localized lung cancer and 6 percent for lung cancer that was metastasized at the time of diagnosis.
+25 percent.
+The relative survival rate is 63 percent for localized lung cancer and 7 percent for lung cancer that was metastasized at the time of diagnosis.

-- Colorectal cancer: The 5-year survival rate is 65 percent.
-The rate for localized colorectal cancer is 90 percent, 71 percent if the cancer spread to surrounding tissues or lymph nodes, and 14 percent if the cancer spread to distant parts of the body.
+64 percent.
+The rate for localized colorectal cancer is 91 percent, 72 percent if the cancer spread to surrounding tissues or lymph nodes, and 14 percent if the cancer spread to distant parts of the body.